Tino De Angelis: Fraud with warehouse receipts

 In the early 1960s American Express (Amex) was a respected name in traveler's checks and credit cards.
 The company created a new division to specialize in "Field Warehousing" to finance businesses using their inventory of goods and commodities as collateral.
 Tino De Angelis was a new customer and Amex wrote warehouse receipts for many millions of barrels of vegetable oil with him as beneficiary.
 The receipts would then be presented to a bank or broker and discounted for cash.

-As De Angelis' stock of warehouse receipts increased, he began to replace the soybean oil in his tanks with water.
+As De Angelis's stock of warehouse receipts increased, he began to replace the soybean oil in his tanks with water.
 Some tanks had special compartments, while others were hooked-up to a maze of pipes to shuttle oil from one tank to the next to fool inspectors.

-What puzzled authorities about Amex's Field Warehousing operation was that De Angelis' soybean oil stock exceeded the stock available in the entire United States, according to the Department of Agriculture.
+What puzzled authorities about Amex's Field Warehousing operation was that De Angelis's soybean oil stock exceeded the stock available in the entire United States, according to the Department of Agriculture.
 While the warehouse operation was small, Amex was lenient with De Angelis, as he was one of their main customers.
 With Amex staking its reputation behind all the oil and with De Angelis offering great deals, mainstream companies such as Bunge Limited, Staley, and Procter and Gamble were soon participating.
 Bank of America joined in to provided collateralized loans.